Title IX at GC

 The United States Department of Education’s Office for Civil Rights (OCR) is in charge of enforcing Title IX.
 Information regarding OCR can be found at www.ed.gov/about/offices/list/ocr/index.html.

-If you are a student who believes you have been subjected to (1) sexual harassment by University faculty or staff; or (2) any other form of gender discrimination under Title IX, you may report such misconduct or file a formal complaint with the Title IX Coordinator in the Office of Institutional Equity and Diversity (OIED) Complaints must be submitted in writing not more than 300 days after the incident(s) in question.
-For good cause and at OIED’s discretion, OIED may waive the writing requirement or the 300 day time limitation.
-The entire complaint procedure and complaint form can be found on the OIED website at http://www.gcsu.edu/equity/sexual_misconduct_form.htm.
+If you are a student who believes you have been subjected to (1) sexual harassment by University faculty or staff; or (2) any other form of gender discrimination under Title IX, you may report such misconduct or file a formal complaint with the Title IX Coordinator in Human Resources.
+Complaints must be submitted in writing not more than 300 days after the incident(s) in question.
+For good cause and at the Title IX Coordinator's discretion, the Title IX Coordinator may waive the writing requirement or the 300 day time limitation.
+The entire complaint procedure and complaint form can be found at http://www.gcsu.edu/equity/sexual_misconduct_form.htm.

 If you are a student who believes you have been or are the victim of sexual harassment, including sexual assault, sexual violence or other sexual misconduct, by another University student, you may report such conduct or file a complaint under Title IX.
 Complaints of student sexual misconduct are addressed by the Office of Student Affairs and are governed by the “Student Code of Conduct” found in the student handbook at http://www.gcsu.edu/studentlife/handbook/code.htm.

-If you are an employee who believes you have been subjected to discrimination under Title IX, including sexual harassment, or who wishes to file a complaint under Title IX, you can do so with the Title IX Coordinator in the Office of Institutional Equity and Diversity.
+If you are an employee who believes you have been subjected to discrimination under Title IX, including sexual harassment, or who wishes to file a complaint under Title IX, you can do so with the Title IX Coordinator in Human Resources.
 Complaints must be submitted in writing not more than 300 days after the incident(s) in question.
-For good cause and at the Office of Institutional Equity and Diversity’s discretion, OIED may waive the writing requirement or the 300 day time limitation.
+For good cause and at the Title IX Coordinator's discretion, the Title IX Coordinator may waive the writing requirement or the 300 day time limitation.
 The entire complaint procedure and complaint form can be found on EOP’s website at http://www.gcsu.edu/equity/sexual_misconduct_form.htm.